 Change management is essential for every stage of the patch management process, from testing, configuration management, and installation.
 Your staff or tools should track and document changes to your infrastructure during the entire patch management lifecycle.

-Lastly, an endpoint protection tool or EPP like Carbon Black is going to help mitigate the unpatched vulnerabilities that may expose an end user when opening phishing emails, clicking links or downloading unverified software.
+Lastly, an endpoint protection tool or EPP like Carbon Black is an overlooked patch management best practice as it helps mitigate the unpatched vulnerabilities that may expose an end user when opening phishing emails, clicking links or downloading unverified software.

 An endpoint protection service will first block ransomware by detecting malicious activity and disable the malware before damage is done.
 EPP will prevent ransomware or malware from executing on systems by using both behavioral and intelligence-based indicators, locking down systems to stop all malware, ransomware, zero-day, and other non-malware attacks quickly and effectively.
 This helps you achieve regulatory, and compliance controls with PCI-DSS, HIPAA, FISMA, SOX, and others relatively quickly with an easy to use framework.

-Patch management requires a comprehensive approach not only through the orderly and efficient deployment of patches but also at other layers of complexity throughout the lifecycle.
+Implementing patch management best practices requires a comprehensive approach not only through the orderly and efficient deployment of patches but also at other layers of complexity throughout the lifecycle.
 How do you make sure that hundreds of patches are deployed per month and protect your organization against new malware and ransomware?
 Tweet us your thoughts at @ciphersec!